 District Health System Strengthening and Quality Improvement for Service Delivery in Malawi

-The National Evaluation of the Prevention of Mother-to-Child Transmission (PMTCT) Program is also a part of DHSS.
-It is a study to evaluate the effectiveness and impact of Malawi's PMTCT program by measuring transmission rates in HIV-exposed infants at 54 study sites.
-The study examines mother-to-child transmission rates and HIV-free survival rates among 3,400 HIV-exposed infants whose mothers are on ART.
-The study follows up with participants over a period of 24 months or until weaning.
+The National Evaluation of the Prevention of Mother-to-Child Transmission (PMTCT) Program was also a part of DHSS.
+It was a study to evaluate the effectiveness and impact of Malawi's PMTCT program by measuring transmission rates in HIV-exposed infants at 54 study sites.
+The study examined mother-to-child transmission rates and HIV-free survival rates among approximately 3,400 HIV-exposed infants whose mothers are on ART.
+The study followed up with participants over a period of 24 months or until weaning.
 The study also compared the use of PMTCT services, including uptake of antenatal testing and ART, and mother-to-child transmission rates between adolescent and young mothers and their babies and examined factors related to disclosure between partners.

 Since 2003, MSH has been helping Malawi to strengthen health systems, increase disease prevention education, reduce maternal and childhood mortality rates, and expand access to quality HIV and AIDS services.

 - Malawi Ministry of Health

 - Dignitas International

 - Malawi AIDS Counseling and Resource Organization

 - University of North Carolina Project-Malawi